Skip to main content

 Why?
 Because they can't get ice time.

-It's too expensive, far away, hard to book, or locked up by others.
 And they're not alone.
-People from other ice sports, like figure skating and ringette, struggle with the same problem.
-But it doesn't have to be that way.
+People from other ice sports, like figure skating and ringette, face the same problem.

-So what's stopping us from making that happen?
+So what's stopping us?

 • Scarcity – of data about who's actually using ice in Canada’s 2900+ rinks.